What You Need to Know About Down Payments

-Here at RP Funding we want to educate consumers in such a way that before they start looking to buy or refinance a home they have a plethora of tools and knowledge available to them.
-To start, when looking to buy a home, especially for a first time home buyer, a major piece to consider is your down payment.
+At RP Funding, we want to educate consumers by supplying them with the necessary tools and knowledge they need before they start looking to buy or refinance a home.
+For instance, when looking to buy a home - especially if you're a first-time home buyer - a major factor to consider is your down payment.
 Determining how much you can afford to put down on a home is a good starting point and will play a major role in what kind of financing you will need in order to move forward.
+Here's what you need to know about down payments.